Checkerboard wrasse: Biology

 Like many other wrasses, the checkerboard wrasse is a protogynous hermaphrodite, starting life as a female and later becoming a male, changing sex at maturity when it is about 12.8 cm long.

 Conservation

-This species is of minor importance to local commercial fisheries and it is targeted for the aquarium trade, but it is not thought to be a major threat.
-This species is listed as Least Concern on the IUCN Red List.
+The species is of minor importance to local commercial fisheries but is targeted for the aquarium trade.
+It is not currently thought to be under threat and is listed as of Least Concern on the IUCN Red List.